EASTER ISLAND - RAPA NUI

-Anakena - Natural Cosmetics was born on Easter Island to bring to your home all the aroma and magic of the South Seas.
+Anakena - Natural Cosmetics is not just a brand, it is a philosophy that celebrates the natural beauty and cultural richness of Easter Island.
+Our brand was born on the beautiful island, with the aim of bringing to your home all the aroma and magic of the island and the South Seas.

 At the end of the world...

 Rapa Nui is literally in the middle of the ocean.
 The nearest inhabited island is Pitcairn, about 2,000 kilometers away, and mainland Chile is about 3,700 kilometers away.
 It was precisely this tremendous isolation from the rest of the world that gave rise to such a special culture and mentality.

 The island has an area of 170 km2 approximately, with a population of about 7,700 inhabitants, who live mainly in its capital and only population center called Hanga Roa.

 Most of the territory is protected and forms the Rapa Nui National Park where important archaeological remains can be found.

 Easter Island is known worldwide for its gigantic sculptures carved in volcanic stone called Moai, which represent and pay homage to the ancestors.

 Remains of more than 1,000 of these gigantic statues still remain on the island, and in some places they still stand as guardians and protectors of its inhabitants.